alexander-dast/manifestoforchange/philosophy/are-we-selfish.md

 A healthier population is better for everyone?
 Efficient and working infrastructure is better for everyone?
 Having somewhere to live that is warm is better for everyone?
-[Housing co-op or non-profit](<Housing co-op or non-profit.md>) Right?
+Right?
+[Housing co-op or non-profit](../ideas-and-policy/housing-co-op-or-non-profit.md)

 Its true that structures that were put in place to benefit us now feel like they take advantage of us.
 We are losing trust in the institutions that run our society.